TheWidlarzGroup/react-native-video/README.md

 ### Version 4.0.0 breaking changes
 Version 4.0.0 changes some behaviors and may require updates to your Gradle files.
 See [Updating](#updating) for details.

 Version 4.0.0 now requires Android SDK 26+ and Gradle 3 plugin in order to support ExoPlayer 2.9.0.

-React Native 0.57 uses Gradle 3 & SDK 27 by default.
 Google is dropping support for apps using SDKs older than 26 as of October 2018 and Gradle 2 as of January 2019.
+React Native 0.57 defaults to Gradle 3 & SDK 27.

 If you need to support an older React Native version, you should use react-native-video 3.2.1.